ibnuda/fpmortals/manuscript/complete.md

   scala> List(2,3) <+> List(7)
   res = List(2, 3, 7)
 ~~~~~~~~

-it is best to think of it as operating only at the `F[_]` level, never looking
-into the contents. `Plus` has the convention that it should ignore failures and
-"pick the first winner". `<+>` can therefore be used as a mechanism for early
-exit (losing information) and failure-handling via fallbacks:

 alangkah baiknya untuk menganggap operator ini hanya beroperasi pada `F[_]` dan
 tidak melihat isi dari fungtor tersebut. `Plus` juga mempunyai konvensi untuk